edespino/cloudberry-site/docs/sql-stmts/drop-transform.md

 ## Compatibility

-This form of `DROP TRANSFORM` is a Cloudberry Database extension.
+This form of `DROP TRANSFORM` is a Apache Cloudberry extension.
 See [CREATE TRANSFORM](/docs/sql-stmts/create-transform.md) for details.

 ## See also